Our Team

 Elijah Lin

-Elijah (they/them) is a Junior from Madison, WI, majoring in Education Studies, Mathematics, and Psychology.
-Elijah is interested in understanding how social interactions influence emotion regulation, as well as underlying social factors for emotion processes.
-After graduation, they plan to pursue a PhD program in Clinical Psychology.
-Outside of the lab Elijah hangs out with friends and is a student advocate part of the Associated Students of Madison.
+Elijah (they/them) is a senior from Madison, WI, majoring in Educational Policy Studies and Psychology, with a certificate in Gender & Women Studies.
+Elijah is interested in understanding how social interactions influence emotional processes, as well as how minorities experience belongingness across space and place.
+After graduation, they plan to pursue a PhD program in Education or Social Psychology.
+Outside of the lab, Elijah hangs out with friends and is a student advocate for the Associated Students of Madison.

 Heidi Grijnsztein